josiahg2/paper-whatsapp-corrections/README.md

 # paper-whatsapp-corrections

 ## Overview
 These code and data files replicate the results in "I Don’t Think That’s True, Bro!
 Social Corrections of Misinformation in India" by Sumitra Badrinathan and Simon Chauchard (2023).
-The conditonally accepted version of the manuscript can be found [here](<https://sumitrabadrinathan.github.io/Assets/paper-whatsapp.pdf/> "Optional title")
+The conditonally accepted version of the manuscript can be found [Link text Here](https://sumitrabadrinathan.github.io/Assets/paper-whatsapp.pdf)

 ## Description of Files